cmulliss/100-days-of-code2/log.md

 ----
 100 Days Of Code - Log
-Day 5: Monday May 21, 2018
+Day 5: Sunday May 27, 2018

-Today's Progress:
+Today's Progress: More on mapping and props.

-Thoughts:
+Thoughts: Getting complicated again.

 Link to work: <https://github.com/cmulliss/100-days-of-code2>